-Under normal market conditions and in accordance with the applicable diversification rules, the Sub-Fund may hold on a temporary and ancillary basis up to 10% of its net assets in Cash and Cash Equivalents (including short-term ABS/MBS which may represent up to 10% of investments in Cash and Cash Equivalents).
+In accordance with the applicable diversification rules, the Sub-Fund may hold up to 20% of its net assets in Cash and Cash Equivalents (including short-term ABS/MBS which may represent up to 5% of investments in Cash and Cash Equivalents).
+The Sub-Fund may hold Cash and Cash Equivalents in order to achieve its investment goals, for treasury purposes or in case of unfavorable market conditions.